qmonmous/DataScience-X-Python/Articles/ML_workflow.md

 Here are the different step we are going to go through.

-0. Introduction
+- Introduction

-I. Data loading and cleaning
+I. Data loading and overview
 - Loading the data
 - Overview